noor-soreti/ePoint/README.md

 ## User Management

-I used leveraged Cognito for custom authentication and authorization for user management to secure the app’s backend API.
+I leveraged Cognito for custom authentication and authorization for user management to secure the app’s backend API.
 I created a user pool to manage the app’s user accounts.
 Users must provide an email address and password to register.
 On submission, Cognito will send a confirmation email with a verification code to the email address.
 After confirming their account, a new user record is created in DynamoDB and users are able to sign in.
 Once a user is signed in, the browser receives a set of JSON Web Tokens (JWT) issued by Cognito to authenticate users and grant access to resources among other things

 - Access Token: Contains information about the authenticated user.
 This token's purpose is to authorize API operations
 - ID Token: Contains claims about the identity of the authenticated user.
 The ID token can be used inside applications to provide information such as user `name`, `email` and `phone number` among other things.